jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 opponent so badly they are forced to let go - but acts at a penalty due to the strangler being directly behind him.

-Glaive: A chopping blade mounted on a polearm shaft, the glaive is like an extended axe with a reinforced handle.
+**Glaive**: A chopping blade mounted on a polearm shaft, the glaive is like an extended axe with a reinforced handle.
 It is one of the quintessential polearms and the favourite of infantry soldiers.
 Some glaives can be fitted with a spear or awl pike head by adding half that weapon’s cost to the glaive - effectively making the weapon into two, depending on which end is put to the enemy.

-Great Axe: Up to two metres in length, dwarfing the battleaxe in size, the great axe may be either single or double-bladed and must be used with both hands.
+**Great Axe**: Up to two metres in length, dwarfing the battleaxe in size, the great axe may be either single or double-bladed and must be used with both hands.
 It also suffers no damage when used to break inanimate wooden objects.

-Great Club: Little more than a massive trunk of wood banded in metal, a great club is much less a designed weapon as it is a makeshift one.
+**Great Club**: Little more than a massive trunk of wood banded in metal, a great club is much less a designed weapon as it is a makeshift one.
 Some cultures might create their own varieties of stone or other materials, but overall the great club is the weapon of choice for low-intelligence, low-resource beings of massive strength and size.

-Great Hammer: The great hammer, or maul, is an enormous weapon that deals impressive bludgeoning damage.
+**Great Hammer**: The great hammer, or maul, is an enormous weapon that deals impressive bludgeoning damage.
 It is both a tool and a weapon, and can sometimes be found with a pick-like spike on the back portion of its head.
 Great hammers may be used on inanimate objects without being destroyed.

-Great Sword: This group nomenclature pertains to a number of massive blades that can be found as much as two metres in length.
+**Great Sword**: This group nomenclature pertains to a number of massive blades that can be found as much as two metres in length.
 They are used by those warriors who want the enemy at more than arm’s length, or cleaved beneath the sheer girth of the weapon’s strike.
 Part of the blade is unsharpened and leather-bound on many great swords, allowing the wielder to grip them for more effective parries and thrusts.

-Halberd: An axe head combined with a thrusting tip and a hook, mounted on a spear shaft, the halberd is a multi-purpose weapon.
+**Halberd**: An axe head combined with a thrusting tip and a hook, mounted on a spear shaft, the halberd is a multi-purpose weapon.
 Halberdiers are versatile opponents that can bring any version of the weapon’s attack to bear in an instant.

-Harpoon: A slightly shortened longspear with a sharp bladed head serrated with rear- facing hooks, the harpoon is another boatman’s tool turned into ship defence weapon.
+**Harpoon**: A slightly shortened longspear with a sharp bladed head serrated with rear- facing hooks, the harpoon is another boatman’s tool turned into ship defence weapon.
-                                                                                           63
-Alex Greene (order #3215550)                                                                                2
 Its sharp head was built to slice through bony fish or whale blubber equally well and sets extremely well when plunged into a target.
 Not only can the harpoon be used in fishing, adding +10% to any Survival Skill Tests used to catch fish in such a manner but any target hastily removing an Impaled harpoon suffers an additional 2 points of damage from the rear-facing barbs.

-Hatchet or Hand Axe: A simple and very cheap one-handed cleaving weapon, the hatchet is essentially a smaller version of an axe.
+**Hatchet or Hand Axe**: A simple and very cheap one-handed cleaving weapon, the hatchet is essentially a smaller version of an axe.
 It is as much a tool as it is a weapon, and can be used to cut through wooden inanimate objects with no risk to its edge.
 It is usually well-balanced enough to throw effectively and many users prefer to call these items ‘throwing axes’.

-Heater Shield: A medium sized shield designed for both mounted and foot use.
+**Heater Shield**: A medium sized shield designed for both mounted and foot use.
 Most are reinforced with metal edging and commonly have some form of symbol or insignia painted on the outside face.
 Heater shields can parry ranged weapons.

-Heavy Mace: In Legend the Mace refers to a light mace, which has its own entry in the weapon table.
+**Heavy Mace**: In Legend the Mace refers to a light mace, which has its own entry in the weapon table.
 A heavy mace is a longer, heftier variant designed to be used two handed to batter through even the heaviest of armour.
 The heavy mace is comprised of a large weight mounted on one end of a haft and reinforced with heavy bands of metal to keep the weight from snapping the shaft.

-Hoplite Shield: Large circular shields designed for foot combat, which are edged and sometimes faced with metal.
+**Hoplite Shield**: Large circular shields designed for foot combat, which are edged and sometimes faced with metal.
 This shield is an excellent defence against even two handed weapons and provides decent cover against missile attacks.

-Iris: Named for the flower, an iris is a small, handheld dagger-like weapon forged with a slight curve - which slightly resembles a petal from its namesake.
+**Iris**: Named for the flower, an iris is a small, handheld dagger-like weapon forged with a slight curve - which slightly resembles a petal from its namesake.
 The curve of the blade makes it difficult to forge without seeking a master smith and robs it of the aerodynamics found in a dagger.
 Instead, when stabbing a target with an iris, the weapon digs in at an angle - allowing for deep and painful wounds.

-Katana: The Japanese sword of the Samurai, a katana is a slightly curved, single edged sword made using ancient and special techniques.
+**Katana**: The Japanese sword of the Samurai, a katana is a slightly curved, single edged sword made using ancient and special techniques.
 The katana is a viciously sharp weapon that can slice through flesh like a razor.
 With a longer hilt wrapped in cloth or leather, the katana is traditionally used with two hands.
 Although vicious when striking